damora-code/clippy-reborn/README.md

 ## Overview

-Clippy Reborn is a fun and interactive project that reimagines Clippy, the animated paperclip assistant.
+Clippy Reborn is a fun and interactive project that reimagines Clippy, the animated paperclip assistant with AI brains!
 This project is designed to add a personalized helper to your application, providing tips, information, and a little personality to user interactions.

 ## Features